IBM-Cloud/IBM-Bluemix-iOS/README.md

 * Robin Cannon - Team Lead

 ### Bugs and Feature Requests
-The IBM Mobile Console for Bluemix team uses issue tracking as the preferred channel for bug reports, feature requests and general feedback.
+The IBM Bluemix iOS team uses issue tracking as the preferred channel for bug reports, feature requests and general feedback.
 Please read and respect the following issue guidelines.

 #### Issue Guidelines
 * Before opening a new issue, please search for existing and closed issues.
 If your problem or idea is not addressed yet, proceed to open a new issue.
 * Please do not derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

-### Community
-* Link to Bluemix Twitter / Facebook / etc?
-* Link to our personal stuffs?

 ### Copyright
 IBM Corporation 2016